 All this meant I lost track of people.
 Friends I went to school with moved house and we never saw each other again until Zuckerberg invented Facebook.

 To try and find someone you could try ‘directory’.
-I don’t even know if you can call directory anymore.
-You would call directory and a real person would answer the phone.
+I don’t even know if you can call the directory anymore.
+You would call the directory and a real person would answer the phone.
 You would say, I am looking for S Brown and I think they live in Woopydoo.
 They would say there is no number listed under that name and then you had an actual conversation.
 Well, maybe the phone is in this person’s name, can you try that, and maybe they actually live in this suburb, not that one.
-You and ‘directory’ (a real person not a machine!) formed a little detective agency for the length of the call.
+You and the ‘directory’ (a real person not a machine!) formed a little detective agency for the length of the call.

 Of course, there were no mobile phones.
 Hard to believe but true.
-I always kept a twenty cent piece secreted away in my wallet in case I was out and needed to make a phone call.
+I always kept a twenty-cent piece secreted away in my wallet just in case I was out and needed to make a phone call.
 I knew where all the best, most quiet phone boxes in the city were.
 When I told my children this little piece of history my daughter, then aged five, said – ‘That’s cruel.’

 If you wanted to meet someone you had to arrange the time and place beforehand.
-In Brisbane we usually met outside of Hungry Jacks – now a police beat I think – but then it was raised seating area where the punks with their giant Mohawks spent their day.
+In Brisbane we usually met outside of Hungry Jacks – now a police beat I think – but then it was raised seating area where the punks with their giant mohawks spent their day.
 If your friend did not turn up you gave them half an hour on the assumption that they missed their bus or train.
 An hour on Sundays.
 You could not text them and say ‘where r u’.

 If you wanted concert tickets you had to stand in line at the ticket booth.

-If you wanted to go to the movies you had to buy a newspaper to see the movie times.
+If you wanted to go to the movies you had to buy a newspaper to see movie times.

-If you wanted information you had to go the library.
+If you wanted information you had to go to the library.
 Then you had to look through cute little drawers filled with cards to find where that book might be.

 If you wanted to own music you had to go to the store and buy a record or a tape.
 Or you could get a friend and record from their record onto a tape.
-Or if you were really flash you had a tape to tape deck and you could record from a tape to a tape.
+Or if you were really flash you had a tape-to-tape deck and you could record from a tape to a tape.
 I had one of those!
 Just call me flash.

 Gosh, I can’t think of any more right now.
-What do you remember about living in the 1980’s?
+What do you remember about living in the 1980s?